MrMrRPG/project_2/README.md

 Gaming //

 <b>About:</b></br>
 We like this dataset because it contains a variety of datatypes like strings and integers.
-We can join them on the titles of the games.
-The datasets provide information on earnings by game and by e-sport player.
+We have the option to join our tables on the titles of the games, the genre of the games, or the released date of the games.
+The datasets provide information on earnings by game and by e-sport player which will provide us clarity on the financial performance of modern-day online games along with their popularity with viewers.

 <b>Subtopics:</b>
 - e-sports /
-- games with broader audiences?
+- games with broader audiences
 - GTA

 <b>Technologies:</b></br>